microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

 ## Setup your environment

-This sample needs can be configured with the `Azure Cache for Redis` to start.
+This sample needs to be configured with the `Azure Cache for Redis` to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line